playagain96/BetterVencordWeb/README.md

 1. **Install VencordInstaller:**
    - For PC start by installing [VencordInstaller](https://vencord.dev/download/) depending on your OS.
 Follow the on-screen instructions to complete the installation.

+   - If you do NOT know what `pnpm` is.
+Please run `pnpmInstall.sh`, or if you DO NOT have it installed, Do the same thing !!!

 2. **BetterVencord Installation:**
    - For PC Installation:<br>
      a.
 Run `install.bat`.<br>